Start gearing up to create your unique North of the Murray bucket list now... Here’s just a few to get you started.

-That’s right, it’s now home to the Corowa Whisky & Chocolate Factory!!
+That’s right, it’s now home to the Corowa Whisky & Chocolate!!
 Drop in for breaky or lunch, taste locally-distilled whisky and nibble on chocolate.

 Remember the good old Aussie story about that famous painting back in your high-school days.
 An iconic piece of history captured in artwork.

 'Shearing the Rams' is an 1890 painting by Australian artist Tom Roberts.
 It depicts sheep shearers plying their trade in a timber shearing shed. ...
 It forms part of the National Gallery of Victoria's Australian art collection, held at the Ian Potter Centre in Federation Square, Melbourne.

 Visit the very place at the heart of its inspiration just north of Corowa and delve deeper into the story with a viewing of the exhibition in its honor at the Corowa Federation Museum.

 Blue Skies Ballooning is a boutique ballooning operation, specialising in hot air balloon flights for smaller groups over the Murray River and Rutherglen wine region around Corowa, North of the Murray.